tednol/radix-staking/docker_validator_guide.md

 ## Kernel live patching
+Kernel live patching is excellent because it means fewer restarts.
 We will use `canonical-livepatch` for kernel live patching.
-First we need to check whether you are running the `linux-generic` kernel (or any of these `generic, lowlatency, aws, azure, oem, gcp, gke, gkeop` https://wiki.ubuntu.com/Kernel/Livepatch - then you can skip installing a different kernel and move to enabling `livepatch` directly).
+First we need to check whether you are running the `linux-generic` kernel (or any of these `generic, lowlatency, aws, azure, oem, gcp, gke, gkeop, https://wiki.ubuntu.com/Kernel/Livepatch - then you can skip installing a different kernel and move to enabling `livepatch` directly).
 ```
 uname -a
 ```